-Chris brings 18 years of experience in the field of humanitarian and development innovation and has a diverse background in a myriad of settings including university and corporate settings, with extensive experience in non-profit humanitarian innovation and operations.
-At World Vision, he oversees the Humanitarian and Emergency Affairs division as well as sets humanitarian direction and coordinates infrastructure and service delivery across the region, covering nine countries with more than 1,000,000 beneficiaries per month.
-He is responsible for humanitarian units in each country including response units in high profile/security settings, which support the relevant governments and United Nations work in country.
+Chris brings 20 years of experience in the field of humanitarian and development innovation and has a diverse background in varied settings including academia and corporate environments, with extensive experience in non-profit humanitarian innovation and operations.
+At World Vision, he oversaw more than $400 Million USD in programming in the Humanitarian and Emergency Affairs division in East Africa as well as set humanitarian response strategies and service delivery across the region, covering nine countries with more than 1,000,000 beneficiaries per month.
+He was responsible for humanitarian units in each country including response units in high profile/security settings, which support the relevant governments and United Nation’s work in country.

-Previously, Chris was the Regional Senior Emergency and Post Crisis Adviser in the United Nations with the International Organization for Migration (IOM) where he had a similar portfolio.
-At IOM, he oversaw the implementation of emergency and stabilization programming in 54 countries expanding the portfolio by 15% over 3 years.
-He championed a number of innovative hard and soft initiatives including the Displacement Tracking Matrix, the premier displacement-monitoring tool globally.
-He secured funds as well as staffing to implement a number of Disaster Risk Reduction initiatives throughout the region and quadrupled IOM funding in this area during his tenure.
+Previously, Chris was the Regional Senior Emergency and Post Crisis Adviser United Nations Migration Agency (IOM).
+At that time, he oversaw the implementation of emergency and stabilization programming in 54 countries expanding the portfolio by 15% over 3 years.
+He championed several innovative hard and soft initiatives including the Displacement Tracking Matrix, the premier displacement-monitoring tool globally.
+He secured funds as well as staffing to implement Disaster Risk Reduction initiatives throughout the region and quadrupled IOM funding in this area during his tenure.
 The Open Spaces Earthquake Preparedness Initiative that he developed is now a global best practice for cities throughout the world, including Kathmandu which used the approach during the recent earthquake and was seen to save thousands of lives.

-Following his attendance at Lehigh University where he received a Bachelor's Degree in International Relations and another in International Business, Christopher joined the United States Peace Corps and volunteered for two years in Malindi, Kenya focusing on dairy cattle management in coastal settings.
-Following his time there, Chris returned to University to finalize his Master's in Project Management--a tool he credits with leading him towards higher-level strategic thought and innovation.
+Following his attendance at Lehigh University where he received a Bachelor's Degree in International Relations and another in International Business, Christopher joined the United States Peace Corps and following his time there, he returned to University to finalize his Master's in Project Management--a tool he credits with leading him towards higher-level strategic thought and innovation.

-Chris has more than 18 humanitarian certifications from universities and organizations throughout the world and is a trainer at the NATO School in Oberramergau, Germany on Civil Military Coordination.
-Chris currently stays in Nairobi Kenya.
+Chris has more than 25 humanitarian certifications from universities and organizations throughout the world and is a trainer at the NATO School in Oberramergau, Germany on Civil Military Coordination and is a Global Camp Coordination and Camp Management trainer.
+Chris currently stays in Groningen, the Netherlands.